 1. Protect your home

-If you don’t have impact-resistant windows, do you have shutters and do you know how to install them?
+If you don’t have impact-resistant windows, do you have shutters, and do you know how to install them?
 You have a few days before the storm to make sure you have all the supplies and can actually put up your shutters.
 If you need help, look for it now.
 If a storm approaches, bring in anything that could become a projectile, such as lawn furniture and potted plants.

 2. Plan for your pets

 You need to have crates, food, water and any medications your pets take.
 The county has pet-friendly shelters, but you need to reserve ahead of time.
 Think about your dog’s needs if he is trapped inside for hours and where he might be able to relieve himself.
+Click here for a checklist of recommended pet supplies.

 3. Fill prescriptions